deskiesKe/kenyan-nourish/README.md

 Simply open [Lovable](https://lovable.dev/projects/28546b9b-4f8f-4d50-acb2-c3640f684569) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?
+Express backend with routes for recipes, premium recipes, chatbot, and auth.

+PostgreSQL schema + sample seed data (10 free recipes, 1–2 per premium category).

+Chatbot route integrated with OpenAI API (use environment variable for API key).

+Mock M-Pesa subscription flow.

+commit this changed at every stage

+             ** to view how this project works check out the link below **

 Yes, you can!